Dignity in Dying: Post 2000

 Dignity in Dying was the new name endorsed by members at the annual general meeting in 2005.
-Its current Chair of the Governing Board is Sir Graeme Catto and its Chief Executive is Sarah Wootton.
+Its current chair of the governing board is Sir Graeme Catto and its chief executive is Sarah Wootton.
 The name change was done to "get away from the suggestion that you can only achieve dignity in dying with euthanasia".

 Dignity in Dying has a range of patrons, including people who have been associated with high-profile cases connected with Dignity in Dying's campaigns, such as Lesley Close (sister of John Close), Brian Pretty (husband of Diane Pretty) and Heather Pratten.
 Other patrons include prominent individuals from the worlds of business, politics, the arts and religion, such as Terry Pratchett, Jonathan Miller, Patricia Hewitt, Zoë Wanamaker, Simon Weston, Anthony Grayling and Matthew Wright.

 In 2005, legislative attempts were made by Lord Joffe who joined the society in the 1970s.
 The first bill was introduced in the 2003 session, and the Bill has been reintroduced repeatedly since.
 The Joffe Bill led to the formation of the anti-euthanasia group Care Not Killing.

 Dignity in Dying has a non-campaigning partner charity, Compassion in Dying, which carries out research to do with end-of-life matters, provides the general public with access to advance decisions and also works to provide information about a person's rights at the end-of-life.
 They are also associated with Healthcare Professionals for Assisted Dying, a group formed by Dignity in Dying supporter and general practitioner Ann McPherson.

 In May 2011, Dignity in Dying noted the result of a referendum in Zurich, Switzerland, which showed overwhelming support for assisted dying and voted to reject the restriction of assisted dying services in Zurich to the residents of the city.
 The organisation called the result a "brave decision" on the part of the Swiss people.

 Assisted Dying Bill

 In 2014 Lord Falconer of Thoroton tabled an Assisted Dying Bill in the House of Lords which passed through Second Reading and ran out of time during Committee stage before the General Election.
 During its passage peers voted down two amendments which were proposed by opponents of the Bill.
 In 2015 Labour MP Rob Marris introduced an Assisted Dying Bill, based on the Falconer proposals, into the House of Commons.
 The Bill was praised by Philip Collins, chief leader writer for The Times as "a sophisticated and humane attempt" to clarify the law before the courts do so and which unlike religion "will actually ease suffering."
 Archbishop Welby's subsequent objections were described as "histrionic" and lacking any religious reason.
 The bill was rejected by 330 to 118.
 In June 2016, the Bill was re-introduced to the House of Lords by former Dignity in Dying treasurer Lord Hayward.
+Falconer reintroduced the bill into the House of Lords again in July 2024.
+In October 2024, Kim Leadbeater introduced Terminally Ill Adults (End of Life) Bill on assisted suicide.